Did you know indoor air is 2-5x more polluted than outdoor air, according to the EPA?

 - It’s super quiet and has a sleep mode option which makes it even quieter.

 - It is easy to set up, use, and move around.
-I use it in my living/kitchen area during the day (especially when cooking, it gets rid of smells and gasses from the gas oven/stove quickly) and then move it to the bedroom in the evening.
-We just moved and are planning to get a second one so that we can keep one in the living and one in the bedroom at all times.
+I use it in my living/kitchen area during the day (especially when cooking, it gets rid of smells and gasses from the gas oven/stove quickly).
+I then move it to the bedroom in the evening.
+We just moved and are planning to get a second one so that we can keep one in the living room and bedroom at all times.

 - The design is sleek enough that it can live in a corner of the living room.